Welcome to The Executive’s (Jargon-Free) Guide to SEO.

 SEO has a bit of a bad reputation leftover from its early days.
 When Google’s algorithm was less mature than today, it was easy to reverse engineer and exploit.
 Most viewed SEO as a traffic-driving trick or hack.

 Simply put, SEO matters for your business if you want to reach your audience through a search engine.

 The only other way to capture traffic from a search engine is to pay for it.

 You likely already know that SEO has a counterpart — pay-per-click (PPC) advertising.
 The main differences between the two?

 There is still clear value in paying for ads.
-They’re the first results displayed on many Google search results, they can directly generate revenue, and can get you exposure even when your SEO is bad.
-PPC works best when your SEO is solid, and vice versa, due to the halo effect, so to maximize the value you get out of Google, it’s best to invest in both PPC and SEO.
+They’re the first results displayed on many Google search results; they can directly generate revenue and can get you exposure even when your SEO is bad.
+PPC works best when your SEO is solid, and vice versa; due to the halo effect, to maximize the value you get out of Google, it’s best to invest in both PPC and SEO.